pranomostro/skip/README.md

 License
 -------

-Look at the file COPYING.
+Look at the file LICENSE.